atinuke03/LITA_HR_Data/README.md

 ### Average Age
 This was calculated using measures to create Average age and a card visual to view on the dashboard.
 ### Sum of Attrition Count by Department
 The sum of Attrition count by department was checked using a donut chart.
-Legend was used for department while values was used for thr sum of attrition count.
+Legend was used for department while values was used for the sum of attrition count.
 ### Incubator Hub HR Data Analysis Tracker
 The textbox was used to create a title for the visualization on the dashboard.